toffeepay/docs/docs/payments.md

 ### Payment Events
 - `payment.created`: When a payment is created and processing begins
+- `payment.authorized`: When payment is authorized but not yet captured
 - `payment.succeeded`: When payment completes successfully
+- `payment.cancelled`: When an authorized payment is cancelled
 - `payment.failed`: When payment attempt fails

 See the [Webhooks](/webhooks) page for implementation details and signature verification.